rfbergeron/UCSC/cse110a/asg4/DESIGN.md

 can be instantiated), the node containing X will have the TYPEID attribute.
 Also used when a structure is allocated.

+No, actually TYPEID is assigned to structure type declarations.
+Instantiating a structure with ptr<struct X> just has the attribute STRUCT.

+Who the fuck knows

 - TOK_STRUCT: STRUCT, used only in declaration so nothing to inherit.
   Also not an LVAL since it is used for declaration.
 - TOK_INDEX: VADDR, LVAL, other attributes come from an expression and